Engagement monitoring: PhD courses

 The Assistant Head of PGR will also email your Director of Studies once a month to confirm engagement.

-• There must be at least 1 academic contact for each month.
-It’s not possible to have a number of contacts in a short period which can then be averaged out over the year.
+- There must be at least 1 in-person academic contact for each month.
+It is not possible to have a number of contacts in a short period which can then be averaged out over the year.

-• The monitoring runs from October to September each year.
+- The monitoring runs from October to September each year for students who started their course in September and January to December for students who started their course in January.
 Term dates do not apply.

 Example academic contact plan

-An example academic contact plan based on a full-time student in their first year is:
+An example academic contact plan based on a full-time student in their first year:

 Evidencing your monthly academic contact

 Email the document confirming your academic contact by the end of each month.
-At the end of each month, the Assistant Head of PGR will check your academic contact plan and email you if the document is missing.
+The Research Student Team will check your record at the end of each month and contact you if the document is missing.

-• Thesis submission: either i) email your thesis and submission declaration form to researchdegrees@arts.ac.uk or ii) make an appointment to submit in person to a member of the Research Student team.
+- Thesis submission: email your thesis and submission declaration form to researchdegrees@arts.ac.uk.

-• Viva voce: your viva voce Chair will submit the joint final report to confirm your examination took place (either in-person or online).
+- Viva voce: your viva voce Chair will submit the joint final report to confirm your examination took place.

 Students in Writing Up status

 For students in Writing Up status only 5 supervision meetings are scheduled for the year.
-For the remaining months, schedule a meeting or email contact with the Assistant Head of PGR (instead of meeting with your Director of Studies).
+For the remaining months, either attend a Researcher Development Programme session or schedule a meeting with the Assistant Head of PGR.

 Missed sessions

-If you miss 2 academic contact points in a row you'll be sent a link to download the Course Engagement Form (Word 50KB).
+If you miss 1 academic contact point you'll be sent a Course Engagement Form to complete.
 This gives you the opportunity to confirm your reasons for non-engagement and provide evidence (where applicable).

 You'll be asked to complete and return the Course Engagement Form to confirm that:

-• You understand the conditions of your Tier 4/Student route visa
+- you understand the conditions of your Student route visa

-If you complete and return the Course Engagement Form within 7 calendar days, you’ll be able to continue your studies.
+If you complete and return the Course Engagement Form within 5 working days, you’ll be able to continue your studies.

-If you don’t complete the Course Engagement Form within 7 calendar days, you'll be suspended and given an additional 7 days to return the form.
+If you don’t complete the Course Engagement Form within 5 working days, you'll be suspended and given an additional 5 working days to return the form.
 If you don’t return the form within an additional 5 working days, you risk being withdrawn from your studies.

-If you don’t engage with your course for 30 calendar days after the first intervention, you’ll be suspended from your course.
+If you don’t engage with your course for 30 calendar days after being sent a Course Engagement Form, you’ll be suspended from your course.
 We'll email you to confirm your suspension and give you 5 working days to respond to the suspension email.
 If you respond to the email, your overall engagement will be assessed and a decision as to whether you should be withdrawn from your course will be made.
 If you fail to respond to the suspension email, you’ll be withdrawn from your course.

 Course withdrawal